tuomax7/tuomax7/README.md

 ### Moro moro! / Hello there! 👋

-Currently working on: PathBuilder, a web app using React, Node and MySQL
+Currently working on: FindMyPath, a web path generator using React, Node and MySQL based on the Google Maps API.

 <!--
 **tuomax7/tuomax7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.